Products

 • Battery Charging Current

-The current to charging the battery that is regulated from the AC utility by the circuit inside the UPS.
+The current used to charge the battery, regulated from the AC utility by the circuit inside the UPS.

 • Blackout